RuurdBijlsma/Photos/README.md

 ## Setup server

-1. Clone this repo `git clone https://github.com/ruurdbijlsma/Photos`.
+1. Clone this repo `git clone https://github.com/ruurdbijlsma/Photos`
-2. Create folder `./media/photos` and put your photos and videos there .
+2. `cd Photos`
-3. Configure variables in `docker-compose.yml`.
+3. Copy `example.env` to `.env`
-    * Set `UI_EMAIL` (line 22) to your email (used for login).
+    * Change `PHOTOS_DIR` to where your source photos are.
-    * Set `UI_PASSWORD` (line 23) to your password.
+    * Change `EMAIL` and `PASSWORD` to what you want to use to log in.
-    * (Optional) set Telegram token and chatId to get an error message when a photo or video fails to process.
+    * (Optional) change `THUMBNAILS_DIR` and `BACKUPS_DIR`
-4. Run `docker-compose up --build` and wait until your photos are processed (takes a WHILE).
+4. Run `docker-compose up --build` and wait until your photos are processed (takes a WHILE)
-5. Visit http://localhost, enter `http://localhost:3333` as the API endpoint and log in with your credentials from step 3.
+5. Visit http://localhost, enter `http://localhost:3333` as the API endpoint and log in with your credentials from step 3
-6. (optional) Set a Mapbox api key on the settings page to make the maps work.
+6. (optional) Set a Mapbox api key on the settings page to make the maps work

 ### Automatic upload from Android

 1. Download FolderSync (https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite&hl=nl&gl=US)
 2. Set up SFTP sync account to your server
 3. Set up sync to remote folderpair to automatically upload files from /DCIM/Camera (on phone) to ./media/photos (on server)

 ### Setting up HTTPS